Sage-Bionetworks/portalsDocs/articles/accounts_certified_users_and_qualified_researchers.md

 <a href="https://www.synapse.org/register" class="btn btn-primary">Register</a>

 ## Certified Users
 `Certified Users` are authorized to use the full Synapse functionality.
-In order to ensure that users wishing to interact more freely within Synapse are familiar with the [Synapse Commons Data Use Procedure](https://s3.amazonaws.com/static.synapse.org/governance/SynapseCommonsDataUseProcedure.pdf?v=4), **users must pass a short quiz (15 questions, approximately 20 minutes) to become `Certified`.**
+In order to ensure that users wishing to interact more freely within Synapse are familiar with the [Synapse Commons Data Use Procedure](https://s3.amazonaws.com/static.synapse.org/governance/SynapseCommonsDataUseProcedure.pdf?v=4), **users must pass a short [quiz](https://www.synapse.org/#!Quiz:Certification) (15 questions, approximately 20 minutes) to become `Certified`.**

 <a href="https://www.synapse.org/#!Quiz:" class="btn btn-primary">Become a Certified User</a>

-## Qualified researchers
+## Validated Profile
-A `Qualified Researcher` is a Synapse `Certified User` with a _**validated user profile**_.
-Synapse `Qualified Researchers` are eligible to request access to Bridge data (data collected in research studies conducted via self-guided mobile applications.)
+`Certified Users` can apply to have their _**user profile validated **_.
+A Synapse user with a `Validated Profile` is eligible to request access to Bridge data (data collected in research studies conducted via self-guided mobile applications.)

-#### Become a Synapse certified user
-Follow the instructions above to become a Synapse Certified user.

 #### Get your profile validated
 Go to your Synapse profile homepage (click your name/picture on upper banner of the screen to get there) and use the links in the purple validation box: